justincormack/cross-docker/README.md

 ## How to use it

 ```
-./cross-docker run arm -it armv7/armhf-ubuntu uname -a
+./cross-docker run -it armv7/armhf-ubuntu uname -a
 Linux a6722bd5dabb 4.1.12 #1 SMP Mon Jan 4 11:26:42 UTC 2016 armv7l armv7l armv7l GNU/Linux
 ```

 The first time you use it it will download the `qemu` binaries.

+## I am too lazy even to do that

+If your docker container already has the `qemu` binary in, you do not need this, eg `docker run resin/armv7hf-debian uname -a`.

 ## Architectures